bpucker/MybMonday/README.md

 ### (37) MYBs control coloration of blueberry and bilberry ###

 > **_<a href="https://twitter.com/boas_pucker/status/1455074629907845120">TWEET</a>:_** MYBA1 activates MYBPA1.1 and both are required for anthocyanin regulation in blueberry and bilberry.
-MYBA1 shows high expression in the pigmented tissues, but weak or no expression in white tissues #MybMonday (details: https://bit.ly/3vVMh1D)
+MYBA1 shows high expression in the pigmented tissues, but weak or no expression in white tissues #MybMonday

 <a href="https://twitter.com/boas_pucker/status/1455074629907845120">
 <img alt="MYBs control coloration of blueberry and bilberry (Tweet #37)" src="https://pbs.twimg.com/media/FCzRStOXEAMB1tc?format=jpg&name=large" width="30%" height="30%">